Washington state sees more jobs, fewer layoffs as recovery picks up steam

-New jobless claims fell last week in Washington to their lowest level since the start of the pandemic as the recovering state economy continues to reopen and add jobs.
+New jobless claims in Washington fell last week to their lowest level since the start of the pandemic as the recovering state economy continues to reopen and add jobs.

 Washingtonians filed 5,061 new, or “initial,” claims for unemployment benefits last week, a 7.8% decrease from the prior week, the state Employment Security Department (ESD) reported Thursday.